microsoft/vscode-mock-debug/sampleWorkspace/readme.md

 - Read Access: $i
 - Write Access: $i=999

+## Disassembly View

+A stackframe with the name 'disassembly' can be opened in the Disassembly view where "instruction stepping" is now supported.

 ## Exceptions:

 If a line contains the word `exception` or the pattern `exception(name)` an exception is thrown.